idleberg/cosmic-esbuild/README.md

 ### CLI

 > [!NOTE]
 > The CLI should primarily be used with configuration files.
 However, some of the basic esbuild options can be passed as command-line arguments.
-It's not a goal of this project to replicate esbuild's CLI functionality.
+While it might make sense to sometimes override the configuration via flag, it's not a goal of this project to replicate esbuild's CLI functionality.

 #### Node.js